juju/juju/README.md

 tools.
 Then add your own packages and tools and remove the unwanted tools.
 Run the script again with the PRIVATE argument to generate a new-tools/juju-dist/ dir of just what the private cloud wants.

-One warning about versions and directories.
-The script knows that juju-core 1.18.x is the first juju to use simple streams, and the last juju to use tools in the public container.
-If your cloud is 1.18+ then there are no concerns -- everything will be in simple-streams format.
-If you are supporting Juju 1.10 to 1.14.1, you must include a version of 1.18 to ensure the old deployments can find the newer versions of juju.

 ## Publishing tools to a cloud